badlee/scriptbox/README.md

 ```

 #### Test Script
-> if you have run fakesmsc

-> ` /path/to/fakesmsc -m 1 "sender reciever text hello"`

-> Or send an SMS to kannel it willl reply "Hello SMS"
+Configue and start the connector (SMPP or kannel) and send "hello" to the connector, scriptbox willl reply "Hello SMS"

 #### TODO

  - More documentation
- - More samples
+ - More samples (Ex. voting system)
- - Multi SMSC (kannel.js, SMPP v5, shorty)
  - Routing system
  - Script installer for production instance